Patterdale Terrier

 HIND LEGS

-The stifles are well bent and the hocks are well let down.
-When the dog is standing, the short, strong rear pasterns are perpendicular to the ground, and when viewed from the rear they are parallel to one another.
+The stifles should be well-bent, and the hocks well-let down.
+When the dog is standing, the short, strong rear pasterns should be perpendicular to the ground, and when viewed from the rear, they should be parallel to one another.

 TAIL

-The tail is set high but not carried over the back.
-If docked, only one-quarter to one-third should be removed, as sometimes the tail is the only means of pulling the dog out of a burrow.
+The tail is set high but should not be carried over the back.
+If docked, only one-quarter to one-third of the tail should be removed, as the tail is sometimes the only means of pulling the dog out of a burrow.
 The tail should be strong but not overly thick.
-There is no preference between docked or natural.
+There is no preference for either docked or natural tails.

 Serious Fault: Gay tail, carried forward over the back.